ErrorTzy/writings/papers/WS_Draft.md

 - **Ought Implies Can**: If it is impossible for us to believe that P, then it is not the case that we ought to believe that P.

 It follows that *the Principle of Sanity* is incompatible with the traditional account of rationality: A belief is rational iff the reason to believe is truth-tracking.
-This is because the principle of sanity commits us to a belief we must hold (that we are rational agents), regardless of the evidence.
+This is because *the principle of sanity* does not allow us to believe that we are not rational agents, regardless of the evidence.
 Assume our epistemic norm is to hold only true beliefs, and scientists tell us that rational agency is just an illusion, then we would be obligated to believe that we are not rational agents.
-But according to the principle that *Ought Implies Can*, there is no such obligation.
+But according to *Ought Implies Can*, there is no such obligation.

 Then immediately, one might object that if epistemic norms must be truth-tracking, then we should rationally reject *the Principle of Sanity* itself.
 However, what does it mean to "rationally reject" a principle?
 If doing so is an act of philosophical reflection, then, as argued earlier, the very act requires us to presuppose our own epistemic agency.
 Therefore, any attempt to "rationally reject" *the Principle of Sanity* is self-defeating, as the act of rejection presupposes the very rational agency the principle commands us to accept.

-There is also an auxiliary argument.
-In the first part of this paper, I put aside the neo-Quinean epistemology for establishing fundamentality.
+There is also an auxiliary argument that targets at the Quinean methodology.
+In the first part of this paper, I put aside the Quinean epistemology for establishing fundamentality.
 According to this view, the best theory of fundamentality that has the most pragmatic virtues like simplicity, elegance and explanatory power.
 But what how could these pragmatic virtues more valuable than our own rational agency?

 ## Metaphysical Consequences

 Given the Principle of Sanity, some direct corollaries follow.
 The basic idea is, given that we must think we are epistemic agents, we cannot coherently adopt a theory that says we aren't.

-### Negative Corollaries on causation and personal identity
+### Negative Corollaries

 **One straightforward corollary is on causation.** To be an agent means to bring something about.
 'Bringing about' is a causal notion.
 Therefore it is analytically true that, there is agency only if there is causation.
 It directly follows that, we cannot the following kind of theory: There is no such thing as causation.
 All there is is just a description of Humean regularity, possible worlds, etc.